imamabdulazis/FlutterCleanArchitecture/README.md

-### CREDIT
+### Credit
-This architecture is made with love :blush: and more things using great tutorials by great people, please visit this project credit, thank you.
+This architecture is made with love:blush: and more things using great tutorials by great people, please visit this project credit, thank you.

 [Filled stack](https://www.filledstacks.com)<br/>